 Ajax shall strive to provide a safe work environment for all its employees, the owner, the public, workforce and other contracting firms on all Ajax project sites.
-It is Ajax's intention, both in spirit and in deed, to abide by all federal, state and local safety and health regulations as they may pertain to the construction industry.
+It is Ajax's intention, both in spirit and in deed, to abide by all federal, as they may pertain to the construction industry.
 Safety training, the recognition of hazards, documentation, abatement of unsafe conditions and compliance are the focus of this Safety Program.